rackul22/2048_Game_Android/README.md

 # 2048_Game_Android
-This is a game similiar to 2048 on android.
+Built the 2048 game on android.